openstack/horizon/README.rst

 ``openstack-dashboard``.

 The ``horizon`` directory holds the generic libraries and components that can be used in any Django project.
-In testing, this component is set up with buildout (see ``run_tests.sh``), and any dependencies that get added need to be added to the ``horizon/buildout.cfg`` file.

-The ``openstack-dashboard`` directory contains a reference Django project that uses ``horizon`` and is built with a virtualenv and tested through that environment.
-If dependencies are added that ``openstack-dashboard`` requires they should be added to ``openstack-dashboard/tools/pip-requires``.
+The ``openstack-dashboard`` directory contains a reference Django project that uses ``horizon``.

+For development, both pieces share an environment which (by default) is built with the ``tools/install_venv.py`` script.
+That script creates a virtualenv and installs all the necessary packages.

+If dependencies are added to either ``horizon`` or ``openstack-dashboard``, they should be added to ``tools/pip-requires``.

 The ``run_tests.sh`` script invokes tests and analyses on both of these components in its process, and is what Jenkins uses to verify the stability of the project.
+If run before an environment is set up, it will ask if you wish to install one.

 To run the tests::